 VyprVPN is another top performer in China, using a variety of approaches to ensure the service stays available over time.
 The company has been quick to respond to new or more aggressive blocking techniques over the years.

-The Premium service is our pick.
-You’ll get five simultaneous connections instead of three, and the proprietary “Chameleon” technology that helps work around attempted VPN blocking.
+The company simplified its plan offerings in 2020, so all new subscriptions now include five simultaneous connections and the proprietary “Chameleon” technology that helps work around attempted VPN blocking.

 Best for Security: NordVPN